Bulletin Announcement: DuBois

 Use this in your 10/19/2025 bulletin

-The widow in today’s gospel is praised for her PERSEVERANCE.
-In our homes perseverance is a critical ingredient to resolving differences in marriage, and teaching lessons and skills to children.
-Perseverance is always an act of faith and trust in the goodness of the other person.
+In today's gospel, the widow is praised for her perseverance.
+In our homes, perseverance is essential for resolving differences in marriage and for teaching lessons and skills to our children.
+It is always an act of faith and trust in the goodness of others.

 A Family Perspective 10-26-2025